-The National Portrait Gallery commissions about six portraits a year as part of its commitment to collecting portraits of those who have made an important contribution to British history and culture.
-Over the last thirty years, it has commissioned some 160 portrait paintings, sculptures, drawings and works in mixed media, about five or six a year, as well as many photographs.
+The National Portrait Gallery commissions a small number of portraits every year as part of its commitment to collecting portraits of those who have made an important contribution to British history and culture.
+Over the last thirty years, it has commissioned some 180 portrait paintings, sculptures, drawings and works in mixed media as well as many photographs.
 These portraits now form the backbone of the contemporary displays.

 Choosing the subject

-The National Portrait Gallery collection is by necessity selective rather than comprehensive, and this applies even more so to the commissioning programme which is intended to supplement rather than replace other forms of collecting.
-Decisions on subjects for commissions are made annually by the Gallery Trustees as a body, with a view to selecting about half a dozen individuals from a longer list.
+The National Portrait Gallery’s Collection is by necessity selective rather than comprehensive, and this applies even more so to the commissioning programme which is intended to supplement rather than replace other forms of collecting.
+Decisions on subjects for commissions are made annually by the Gallery Trustees as a body, with a view to selecting a small number of individuals from a longer list.

 Suggestions for future commissions may be sent to [email protected] or left on Visitor Comment forms at the Information Desk at the Gallery.
 In making suggestions it is advisable to check whether the Gallery already has a portrait by checking this website under search the collection.